go-vikunja/vikunja/docs/content/doc/development/migration.md

 ## Insertion helper method

 There is a method available in the `migration` package which takes a fully nested Vikunja structure and creates it with all relations.
-This means you start by adding a namespace, then add lists inside of that namespace, then tasks in the lists and so on.
+This means you start by adding a namespace, then add projects inside that namespace, then tasks in the lists and so on.

-The root structure must be present as `[]*models.NamespaceWithListsAndTasks`.
+The root structure must be present as `[]*models.NamespaceWithProjectsAndTasks`.
 It allows to represent all of Vikunja's hierachie as a single data structure.

 Then call the method like so: